-Poultry livestock - Breede
+Poultry livestock

-- Breeders (livestock bearer)

-Chicks (breeders' offspring intended to be sold as breeders)
+- Breeders (livestock bearer) - Chicks (breeders' offspring intended to be sold as breeders)

-Biological assets are measured on initial recognition and at each statement of financial position date at its fair value less estimated costs to sell, except for a biological asset where fair value is not clearly determinable.
-Agricultural produce harvested from an entity's biological assets are measured at its fair value less estimated costs to sell at the time of harvest.
+Biological assets are measured on initial recognition and at each reporting date at its fair value less estimated costs to sell, except for a biological asset where fair value is not clearly determinable.
+The fair values are determined based on current market prices of livestock of similar age, breed and genetic merit.
+Costs to sell include commissions to brokers and dealers, nonrefundable transfer taxes and duties.
+Costs to sell exclude transport and other costs necessary to get the biological assets to the market.

 Agricultural produce is the harvested product of the Group's biological assets.
 A harvest occurs when agricultural produce is either detached from the bearer biological asset or when a biological asset's life processes cease.
 A gain or loss arising on initial recognition of agricultural produce at fair value less estimated costs to sell is recognized in the consolidated statement of income in the period in which it arises.
-The agricultural produce in swine livestock is the suckling that transforms into weanling then into fatteners/finishers, while the agricultural produce in poultry livestock is the hatched chick and table eggs.
+The agricultural produce in swine livestock is the suckling that transforms into weanling then into fatteners/finishers and meats, while the agricultural produce in poultry livestock is the hatched chick and table eggs.